LoicSanchez/HTML-CSS-VanillaJS/README.md

 ### Content Loading Placeholder

 What?
-A styled slider input to select a value in a range.
+An animated placeholder while content is loading.

 How?
-We use CSS to style the basic input range element.
-We use JavaScript to set the value and position of the label.
+We use JavaScript to set the content of the card and remove a class when done.
+We use CSS to animate the background while the class is there.

 ✨ Live Demo ⇒ https://loicsanchez.github.io/HTML-CSS-VanillaJS/Content%20Loading%20Placeholder